ozfortress/ozfortress_docs/docs/rules/global.md

 Outlined below are reasonable checks players should undertake to avoid penalties:

 - Be cautious of players who:
-    - perform well despite lacking traceable competitive experience
+    - Perform well despite lacking traceable competitive experience.
-    - have limited experience in TF2 or utilise newer Steam accounts
+    - Have limited experience in TF2 or utilise newer Steam accounts.
-    - claim to not own a microphone
+    - Claim to not own a microphone.

 - Verify claims made by players of:
-    - being a "pro" in other games
+    - Being a "pro" in other games.
-    - returning from a prolonged absence
+    - Returning from a prolonged absence.
-    - moving to Australia having participated in overseas competitions
+    - Moving to Australia having participated in overseas competitions.

 **Players should proactively inform admins of any suspicions regarding players.** Failure to perform these basic checks may result in both player and team punishments if an alternative account is discovered.